pletzer/coupledModelContainer/README.md

 # -B /opt/slurm/lib64/ binds this directory to the image when running on mahuika,
 # it is required  for the image's MPI to find the libpmi2.so library.
 This path
 # may be different on a different host.
-srun apptainer exec -B /opt/slurm/lib64/ wrf.sif /software/WRF-4.1.1/main/wrf.exe
+srun apptainer exec -B /opt/slurm/lib64/ esmfenv84.sif pskrips/models/PSKRIPS/PSKRIPSv1/coupledCode/esmf_application
 ```
-will assign 40 MPI tasks to the containerized executable.

-For this to work, the MPI version inside the container has to match that on the host.
+It is likely that fo this to work, the MPI version inside the container must match that on the host.
 The images are built using
 ```
 Apptainer> mpiexec --version
 Intel(R) MPI Library for Linux* OS, Version 2021.8 Build 20221129 (id: 339ec755a1)
 Copyright 2003-2022, Intel Corporation.
 ```
-On mahuika, we have
+whereas on mahuika, we have
 ```
 ml Apptainer
 ml intel